ymthink/htpy/README.md

 # htpy
-A Hierarchical Tensor Decomposition libary in Python
+A Hierarchical Tensor Decomposition library in Python

 ## Data Structure
 - All component in HT format are defined in a binary tree, which is an instance of class `Node`.